 To facilitate research, the following campus resources are available for University of Iowa graduate students.

-The Office of the Vice President for Research and Economic Development has as its goal the support and advancement of research, scholarship, and creative activity on our campus.
-Through a broad variety of activities and services, the Office of the Vice President for Research and Economic Development seeks to play an important role in the underpinning of these creative activities in the public and private sectors in our region.
+The Office of the Vice President for Research has as its goal the support and advancement of research, scholarship, and creative activity on our campus.
+Through a broad variety of activities and services, the Office of the Vice President for Research seeks to play an important role in the underpinning of these creative activities in the public and private sectors in our region.
 Resources are available for graduate students interested in learning about grant opportunities.

-The Graduate College and the Office of the Vice President for Research and Economic Development provide training to ensure institutional compliance with guidelines governing the responsible conduct of research.
+The Graduate College and the Office of the Vice President for Research provide training to ensure institutional compliance with guidelines governing the responsible conduct of research.
 Federal and private funding agencies are requiring increased compliance and oversight to ensure that researchers are meeting mandated RCR training.

 The Human Subjects Office (HSO) provides administrative support for the University of Iowa Institutional Review Boards.
 An Institutional Review Board is a group of individuals charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal human subjects regulations.